Does your ear turn red when asked to speak in a room?

 My ears used to go red if I were to address a few people in a room.
 I always use to sit with my hands tightly clasped, voice quivering, knees held together.
-Body language says it all.
+Body language said it all.
 Anxiety all over my face, yet I was “normal”.
 The constant fear of being judged for every single move I made, or word I would have said never let me be “me”.
 Constant self-scanning was not allowing the natural person in me to take the centre stage of my life.
 Social anxiety was all over and around me.

 “You wouldn’t worry so much about what others think of you

 A very popular movie star, once confessed on a chat show, that just stuck to my head,

 The host of the show looked at him, paused and said, “I think you have social anxiety.”
 I was very young when I watched this show and thus it has always been there at the back of my mind.
 For me, this was just a word, but for many others, it was a disorder that had cut them off from living a normal life.
-When a socially anxious individual anticipates going to a party/ event, he becomes quite anxious but then when he decides not to go the anxiety immediately decreases.
+When a socially anxious individual anticipates going to an event, he becomes quite anxious, but then when he decides not to go the anxiety immediately decreases.

 What is the Literal Meaning of Social Anxiety?